substrate-system/webcrypto-x3dh/README.md

 This library implements X3DH for browsers using the Web Crypto API.

-**This library handles key exchange only.** It returns a shared secret that you can use with a ratcheting protocol (like [Double Ratchet]()) for ongoing message encryption.
+**This library handles key exchange only.** It returns a shared secret that you can use with a ratcheting protocol (like [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/)) for ongoing message encryption.
-No session state is stored - this is a pure key exchange implementation.
+No session state is stored &mdash; this does key exchange only.

 ## fork